 There are a wealth of reasons to move to Ballarat, so if you are looking at homes in the city, is a house and land package in Ballarat a good option to achieve your property dream?

 Why buy in Ballarat?

-The median age in Ballarat is just shy of 36 years (slightly lower than the national average of 37), 8.2% of the population was born overseas, and the median income of $38,850, while smaller than Melbourne, is higher than average for regional Victoria.
+The median age in Ballarat is just shy of 36 years (slightly lower than the national average of 37), 8.2% of the population was born overseas, and the median income of $38,850, while lower than Melbourne, is higher than average for regional Victoria.

-Health providers are plentiful, with two major hospitals servicing the city and surrounds.
+Health providers are plentiful, with two major hospitals servicing homes in the city and surrounds.
 And far from a country backwater, the shopping, dining, and entertainment options in Ballarat are as good as any regional centre in Australia.

-Where to find House and land packages in Ballarat
+Where to find house and land packages in Ballarat